Valentina Allegra de Fontaine: Fictional character biography

+Page from Strange Tales #168 (May 1968).
+Art by Jim Steranko and Joe Sinnott.

 Contessa Valentina Allegra de la Fontaine was a member of the European jet set and a citizen of Italy.
 After both her parents were killed for aiding an unspecified resistance movement, de Fontaine found her life meaningless.
 Desiring to carry on in their places so their deaths would not be in vain, she eventually was contacted by the international espionage agency S.H.I.E.L.D. and entered a training program to be an agent.

-She first encountered S.H.I.E.L.D. director Nick Fury aboard the Helicarrier toward the end of her training, impressing Fury by tossing the latter head-over-heels with a judo throw after an uttering of an untoward remark about female agents.
-The two eventually became lovers, and their relationship continued for many years.
+De Fontaine first encounters S.H.I.E.L.D. director Nick Fury aboard the Helicarrier toward the end of her training, impressing Fury by tossing him head-over-heels with a judo throw after an uttering of an untoward remark about female agents.
+The two eventually become lovers, and their relationship continues for many years.

-Thanks to her remarkable talents and skills in many areas, de Fontaine quickly became a leading member of S.H.I.E.L.D. alongside others, such as Dum Dum Dugan and Clay Quartermain.
-She was also at one point appointed as the leader of S.H.I.E.L.D.'s Femme Force.
+Thanks to her remarkable talents and skills in many areas, de Fontaine becomes a leading member of S.H.I.E.L.D. alongside others, such as Dum Dum Dugan and Clay Quartermain.
+She is later appointed as the leader of S.H.I.E.L.D.'s Femme Force.

-De Fontaine was eventually reassigned to the position of S.H.I.E.L.D.
+De Fontaine is eventually reassigned to the position of S.H.I.E.L.D.
 Liaison to the United Kingdom.
-In that capacity, she was tasked with providing support to Union Jack, Sabra, and Arabian Knight in thwarting a Radically Advanced Ideas in Destruction (RAID) terrorist attack on London.
+In that capacity, she is tasked with providing support to Union Jack, Sabra, and Arabian Knight in thwarting a Radically Advanced Ideas in Destruction (RAID) terrorist attack on London.

-Shortly thereafter, she worked with Lance Hunter and Alistaire Stuart on creating the British version of the Superhuman Registration Act.
+Shortly thereafter, she works with Lance Hunter and Alistaire Stuart to create the British version of the Superhuman Registration Act.
 She then met with Joseph Hauer, Pete Wisdom, Captain Britain, and Union Jack to brief the three on the ramifications on the British superhuman population.

-At some point, de Fontaine approached Amanda Armstrong to inform the latter that her late father was an agent of S.H.I.E.L.D.
-Armstrong accepted de Fontaine's offer while using her band as a cover for a double life.

 Shortly after "Secret War", it is revealed that a Skrull posed as de Fontaine.
 Fury grew suspicious and killed the Skrull who reverted to her true shape, thus revealing the Skrulls' conspiracy to Fury.
 Additionally, another Skrull occasionally posed with her likeness.
 De Fontaine is freed by Iron Man along with the other humans who were kidnapped and replaced by Skrulls.

 In Secret Warriors, it is revealed that Hydra has been controlling S.H.I.E.L.D.
 De Fontaine uses the Madame Hydra identity, and is revealed to have been a Russian mole working for Leviathan.

 In the "Ravencroft" miniseries, de Fontaine appears as a member of J.A.N.U.S., a group seeking to utilize the super-human potential inside the Ravencroft medical facility for their own ends.

 In Thunderbolts (vol. 5), de Fontaine is presumed dead after being imprisoned in a Russian gulag, with a Life Model Decoy subsequently impersonating her.